tychonievich/gametable/README.md

 `source/app.d` is a fairly minimal [vibe.d](https://vibed.org) server that mostly just echoes websocket messages to all users.
-It also has some special tracking of rooms and tokens.
+It also has some special tracking of rooms and tokens, and a PUSH listener fo git hooking.

 `public/svg.js` defines the character and stroke/line/path types.